 |

 Haus Türken and the same view today.
 (All modern photos on this

-page taken and published here by permission of Frau Ingrid Scharfenberg,
+page taken and published here by permission of the late Frau Ingrid Scharfenberg,

+|